-“Why did you drag in some hungry peasant in here?”
-General Pol of the Skull Squadron asked in Rathiri, the Rirorni native language, as he scratched his chin and glanced over at the new arrival.
+“Why did you drag some hungry peasant in here?”
+General Pol called out in Rathiri, scratching his chin and glancing at the new arrival.

 “I didn’t hire him.”

-“Where am I going to get the coin for a new hire?”
+“Where will I get the coin for a new hire?”

 “From the tavern’s profits.”

-General Pol opened his mouth to speak, but closed it realizing My-re was the one who collected money from customers, purchased the tavern’s supplies, and made the deposits.
-She knew exactly what the tavern was taking in.
+General Pol opened his mouth to speak but closed it.
+He knew My‑re always collected money from customers, purchased the tavern’s supplies, and made the deposits.
+She knew exactly what the tavern took in.

 “Unless he knows the Khan’s tongue, he’s of no use,” General Pol said in Rathiri.